 We've covered turning things on while you're away from home, but what about forgetting to turn them off?
 The iron, your hair straighteners, the central heating: all these things and more can be controlled from the cloud.

 The Heat Genius system allows you to turn the heating and hot water on and off from a smartphone app, and even lets you control and schedule room heating individually.
 This way, Bruce Wayne can save on his heating bill by not warming the Batcave when he's busy in the study.

-Google has raised temperatures by buying out Nest and offering the smart thermostat through the Google Play store; the company also has a new Nest Cam for sale if you want to keep an eye on your house while you're away.
+Similarly, Google has raised temperatures by buying out Nest and offering the Learning Thermostat through the Google Play store, alongside the Nest Cam home security camera and Nest Protect smoke alarm.

 As well as working seamlessly with each other, Nest products connect to a range of third-party smart home tech including Philips Hue lights and Whirlpool washers.
 It's an Apple-like approach, encouraging people to look out for the "Works With Nest" logo before making a purchase – much like the "Designed for iPhone" badge Apple uses.

 The Nest range is facing tough competition from tado, though: a heating system that claims to pay for itself within a year.
 It uses your smartphone location to automatically turn the heating off when everyone's left the house then turn it on again when someone comes back.

 "The heating and cooling of our homes accounts for almost two thirds of our household energy use," says tado CEO Christian Deilmann.
 "Our technology can save users up to 31% a year on their heating use, not to mention the increased comfort it provides."

 Even British Gas has got in on the action with Hive.
 As well as the usual remote temperature-adjusting functions, it can do multi-zone adjustments (like Heat Genius) and now works with an array of smart plugs and sensors.